lindseysim/interaction-handler/README.md

 ##### End interaction vs. interrupt #####

 Ending an interaction simply ends the interaction.
-Interrupting the interaction attempts to end the interaction, but may be rejected, depending on whether a `checkInterrupt` callback exists for the interaction and is therein canceled.
+Interrupting the interaction attempts to end the interaction but may be rejected depending on whether a `checkInterrupt` callback exists for the interaction and is therein canceled.
 However, if confirmed, interrupt will eventually route to `endInteraction()`.
 Additionally, the default state of an `endInteraction()` call is that it is not a 'cancel' event.
 An interaction ended through `interrupt()` sets the `cancel` parameter to `true`.

 ##### Default listeners #####

 Default listeners that are always triggered on starting or ending an interaction can be applied through `onInteractionStart()` and `onInteractionEnd()`.

-The default start interaction event listener is called immediately before starting the interaction itself (that is, before the interaction specific `interactionStart` callback), and may return `false` to cancel the interaction start.
+The default start interaction event listener is called immediately before starting the interaction itself (that is, before the interaction specific `interactionStart` callback) and may return `false` to cancel the interaction start.
 The default end interaction event listener is called after ending the interaction.

 Additionally, there you may add default event listeners to clear and update events with `onClear()` and `onUpdate()`.